Our Rack Caging

 • shallow jar lid for water

-• shallow jar lid with vit/min. powder for 1" mealworms
+• shallow Petri dish with vit/min. powder for 1" mealworms

-(we use VIONATE produced by Rich Health for grow-outs - sold by Omaha Vaccine)
+• we use VIONATE for grow-outs - sold by KV Supply

 • #2 and #4 styro "meat" trays for hides